-- Preliminary studies completed by the Center have shown a 80-90% reduction in sediment runoff from DSA compared to existing road surfaces, even after 3 years of exposure and use. - Because DSA is so densely packed, less loose material is available to generate dust.
+- Preliminary studies completed by the Center have shown a 80-90% reduction in sediment runoff and 50-90% dust reduction from DSA compared to existing road surfaces, even after 3 years of exposure and use. - Because DSA is so densely packed, less loose material is available to generate dust.
 Dust generation and dispersal is also reduced because the fines in DSA are crushed rock, not silt or clay. - DSA further reduces dust and sediment pollution by lengthening road maintenance cycles.
 Road maintenance loosens the aggregate surface, resulting in periods of increased dust and sediment loss.